jaateixeira/ScrapLogGit2Net/docs/formatAndViz-nofi-GraphML-documentation.md

 # ScrapLogGit2Net - formatAndViz-nofi-GraphML.py

+## Documentation of the tool for visualizing the network of individual software developers

-**formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizining graphML files created with the ScrapLogGit2Net tools for modelling inter-individual networks of software developers that collaborate via Git.
+**formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizing graphML files created with the ScrapLogGit2Net tools for modelling inter-individual networks of software developers that collaborate via Git.

 The **formatAndViz-nofi-GraphML.py** excutable:
-- formats and visualize a graphml file.
+- formats and visualizes a graphML file.
-- plots the network with a circular or spring layout (default:spring).
+- plots the network with a circular or spring layout (default: spring).
-- colorizes nodes accourding to affiliation atribute
+- colourizes nodes according to the affiliation attribute.
-- sets the size of the nodes according centralities or all with the same size (default:centralities).
+- sets the size of the nodes according to centralities or all with the same size (default: centralities).
+- can filter what nodes are visualized according to the organisational affiliation of the developers (aka nodes).

-The **formatAndViz-nofi-GraphML.py** visualization tool was developed by [Jose Apolinário Teixeira](http://users.abo.fi/jteixeir/) in 2024, to speed up the process of modelling and visualizing inter-indivisual networks created by ScrapLogGit2Net.
-It is an alternative to import the graphML file in a network analysis visualization software such as Tulip, Gephi or Visone.
+The **formatAndViz-nofi-GraphML.py** visualization tool was developed by [Jose Apolinário Teixeira](http://users.abo.fi/jteixeir/) in 2024, to speed up the process of modelling and visualizing inter-individual networks created by ScrapLogGit2Net.
+It is an alternative to importing the graphML file in a network analysis visualization software such as Tulip, Gephi or Visone.
+It speeds up the process of obtaining fast network visualizations bypassing in certain case the need for specialized network visualization tools.
 For more information, see the publication and related websites:

 - Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
 Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem. *Journal of Internet Services and Applications*, 6, 1-27. for more information.
 Available open-access at  [https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2](https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2).